-Democracy, Gender Equality and Human Rights
+Democracy, Gender Justice and Human Rights

 Protecting and Sustaining European Values